 Drank somewhere on this list and loved it?
 Share it with the hashtag #TimeOutDrinkList.
 You can also find out more about how Time Out makes recommendations and reviews bars.

-The best Lisbon bars
+The 14 best Lisbon bars

 In a decaying mansion that has housed all manner of clubs and associations over the past century or so, this is the latest (and probably the liveliest) incarnation.
-The large front ‘Tiger Room’ hosts gigs and DJ sets, there are various small rooms that are good for a chat or a spot of work on your tablet, and the café and back patio are great places to relax.
+The large front ‘Tiger Room’ hosts gigs and DJ sets, there are various small rooms that are good for a chat or a spot of work, and the café and back patio are great places to relax.
 The bar serves a good range of teas, fresh juices and cocktails, while finger food is served until midnight.

-The Portuguese title for the Sergio Leone film The Good, the Bad and the Ugly provided the name for this ambitious project, hinting at its multifaceted nature: bar, restaurant, film club and music venue, with concerts or DJ sets daily.
-Check the Facebook page for details.
-In contrast to most Lisbon bars, where house and electronica rule, here soul, funk, Afrobeat and jazz dominate.
+The Portuguese title for the Sergio Leone film ‘The Good, the Bad and the Ugly’ provided the name for this ambitious project, hinting at its multifaceted nature: bar, restaurant, film club and music venue, with concerts or DJ sets daily.
+In contrast to most Lisbon bars, where house and electronica rule, here soul, funk, afrobeat and jazz dominate.
 Several rooms feature striking murals by local artists.